zepedropaixao/zepedropaixao.github.io/projects/infraspeak.md

 Maintenance is usually forgotten by tech companies because it is not as "sexy" as some other fields for startups, so it is a rather under-developed area in terms of startup investment.
 We used this as an opportunity and thrived.

+{% include youtube.html url="https://www.youtube.com/embed/uNyGbGgw5iA?rel=0" description="Infraspeak - a short description about it" %}

 # My path at Infraspeak

 I entered Infraspeak in its early days as a company.
 Although Luís, our co-founder, had been working to create Infraspeak for some years, it only became a company in the end of 2015.
 I joined up in April of 2016.
 I was the second employee, and we were still not invested at the time.
 The company managed to bootstrap and make money from new sales each month allowing for us to regularly employ new people from that moment on.

 I entered Infraspeak with the objective to lead the company in developing its mobile app, which was essential for the business.

+I am responsible for the development of all the mobile applications of the company:
+- **Infraspeak mobile app** (main application) - aimed for technicians to use it on their daily operations
+- **Infraspeak direct app** - aimed for non-maintenance technicians to be able to report failures to the maintenance team
+- **Infraspeak operations app** - aimed for stationary technicians that perform maintenance tasks on the same equipments everyday

 ## First technical challenges